pocket-barcelona/bcn-english-speakers/src/content/blog/25-primavera-sound.md

 You can also get the Tram (there is a Port Fòrum stop right outside) which connects you to Poble Nou and Villa Olimpica.

-I highly recommend getting <a href="https://citymapper.com/" target="_blank">Citymapper</a> (on iOS and Android) to get around the city.
+I highly recommend getting [Citymapper](https://citymapper.com/) (on iOS and Android) to get around the city.
 It has all the public transport options, even those for rental bikes by some companies.

 You have a few different [travel card options](/blog/6-barcelona-travel-cards), but most people will be fine with a **T-Casual**, which is around €11 and includes 10 trips across the public transport network (including the overland train to the airport T2 with a free connection to T1, as well as the 46 bus which goes to both terminals).

 ### Festival free shuttle bus

 The festival offers a free shuttle bus from the festival site to Plaça de Catalunya.
 Below are the shuttle bus details:

 ### Parc del Fòrum -> Plaça de Catalunya: